mayhugotong/GenTKG/README.md

 ```
 Testing parameters (in eval_utils.py):

-- **LORA_CHECKPOINT_DIR**, path of model checkpoint.
+- **LORA_CHECKPOINT_DIR**, the path of model checkpoint.
 - **output_file**, your output directory.
 - **input_file**, path of history_facts file.
 - **test_ans_file**, path of test_answers file.

 If you want to begin from a certain i-th question (like resuming):
-- **begin**, The number of the checkpoint you will save (Excluding the final one).
+- **begin**, the number of the checkpoint you will save (Including the final one).
-- **last_metric**, path for the saved metric file, it will read the results from it.
+- **last_metric**, the path for the saved metric file.
+It will read the results from it.

 ## File structure
 ### Repository

-The repository contains codes for both tlogic retrieving and finetuning llama2 and inference.
-Learn rule banks are also provided here:
+The repository contains codes for both TLR and few-shot instruction-tuning llama2 and inference.
+Learned rule banks are also provided here:
 ```
 Root
 |--data_utils/